BAPTISM

 No titles yet, not even one, but I will keep my eye out and let you know when I find one.
 There is one more passage of Scripture we can look at and maybe we can find some kind of support for the Christian way of doing things.
 It is time to thinking about the implications of what was once hidden but now revealed.
 Let us now look at one last passage of Scripture to settle this matter once and for all.

 And he said unto them, Unto what then were you baptized?
 And they said, Unto John's baptism.
 Then said Paul, John verily baptized the person with the baptism of repentance, saying unto the people, that they should believe in him which should come after him, that is, on the Messiah Yahshua.
 When they heard this, they were baptized in the name of the Master Yahshua.
-(TWOY Acts 19:3-5)
+(AOY Acts 19:3-5)

-He said to them: "Into what then were you immersed?"
-They say: "Into the immersion of Yochanan."
-Paul said to them: "Yochanan immersed the people with the immersion of repentance, while he told them to believe in him who was to come after him, that is, in Y'shua the Mashiyach."
-And when they heard these things, they were immersed in the name of our Master Y'shua Mashiyach.
-(AENT Acts 19:3-5)
+He said to them, Then into what were you immersed?
+They said, Into the immersion of Yochanan.
+Paul said to them, Yochanan immersed the person with the immersion of repentance while saying to believe in Him who would come after him, who is Yeshua the Messiah.
+And when they heard these things, they were immersed in the Name of our Adon Yeshua the Messiah.
+(HRV Acts 19:3-5)

 He said, "Into what then did you have mikvah?"
 They said, "Into Yochanan’s mikvah."
 Paul said, "Yochanan indeed immersed with the immersion of repentance, saying to the people that they should believe in the one who would come after him, that is, in Y'shua the Messiah."
-When they heard this, they had mikvah in the Name of our Master Y'shua Messiah.
+When they heard this, they had mikvah in the Name of our Master Y'shua the Messiah.
 (HIM Acts 19:3-5)

 Take a deep breath and think about everything you just learned here in the last 10 minutes that you didn't learn in your church over the last 10 years.
 Think about how you were immersed, and ask yourself if it was the right way.
 Was it done by three titles or was it done in the name of our Master, Y'shua HaMashiach (Yeshua the Messiah).